Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 TF "You get them fancy dresses and - au-to-mobiiiles - for nut'in'!
 You didn't work a single day in your life!"<br>
 The Pistoleros manage to catch a breather, by blasting down a wall that caused a large dust cloud<br>
 A "Texas, we managed to blast the courtyard office!
 It's time to get out of here!"<br>
-TF "I got to teach this flatfoot a lesson in manners!
+TF "I got to teach this flatboot a lesson in manners!
 I ain't goin' nowhere!"<br>
 MA "This isn't what I had in mind for a fiery night, <i>señorita!</i><br>
 WG "Hmph.
 Dirty trick blasting the office.
 Even if effective."<br>
 WG "You're a good gunslinger, I'll give you that much.
 That saved your life today."<br>